Mikkelmattern/MapperGenerator/README.md

 ## Output

-If the selected folder is not already inside `src/main/java/`, the tool automatically creates `src/main/java/app/` in the selected folder and generates the files there.
+If the selected folder is not already inside `src/main/java/`, the tool automatically finds or creates `src/main/java/app/` in the selected folder and generates the files there.

 ```
 src/main/java/app/